-It was mid-December 1958, and a group called the Community Committee for Social Action was striking back after the stores had refused to negotiate privately to end discrimination against black customers, who weren’t allowed to try on clothes or hats or return clothing or eat in the store’s’ restaurants.
+It was mid-December 1958, and a group called the Community Committee for Social Action was striking back after the stores had refused to negotiate privately to end discrimination against black customers, who weren’t allowed to try on clothes or hats or eat in the stores’ restaurants.

 The pickets were peaceful.
 “A lot of white people didn’t even know what it was about.
 They would ask, ‘You mean you can’t eat here?’”
 Marcus says.

-The committee CCSA evolved out of the city’s scores of black social clubs.
-Marcus’ club, the Twin Citians, wrote letters to all the other clubs to create a united front after some prominent African-American preachers ///not sure what this is referring to?REWORKED declined to lead a protest against the big stores, feeling it was too soon for such a bold move.
+The committee evolved out of the city’s scores of black social clubs.
+Marcus’ club, the Twin Citians, wrote letters to the other clubs to create a united front after some prominent African-American preachers declined to lead a protest against the big stores, feeling it was too soon for such a bold move.

 “We thought it was a shame that we spent so much money downtown and couldn’t even eat there,” Marcus says.
 Organizers were inspired by the Rev. Martin Luther King Jr., who had come to Kansas City the year before to speak after the successful Montgomery, Ala., bus boycott.

 Each evening picketers rushed to the stores as soon as they got off work and marched until 9 p.m.
 The pickets continued daily despite the frigid weather until Feb.
 27, 1959, when Macy’s, Kline’s and Peck’s announced that they were ending their segregation policies.
-Two months later, +so did+ Jones Store and Emery, Bird, Thayer followed.
+Two months later, so did Jones Store and Emery, Bird, Thayer.

-Building on that momentum, in April 1962, black leaders muscled an ordinance through the city council banning discrimination in hotels and restaurants through the city council in April 1962.
-Another ordinance extending equal rights to taverns, places of amusement and basically any businesses open to the public passed in October 1963, nine months ahead of the Civil Rights Act. ///I think the act passed earlier in 1964, but became law in July?CHECKING
+Building on that momentum, in April 1962, black leaders muscled an ordinance through the city council banning discrimination in hotels and restaurants.
+Another ordinance extending equal rights to basically any business open to the public passed in October 1963, nine months ahead of the Civil Rights Act.

-But the national act went even farther. after the national actit passed, Marcus says, “everything changed.
+But after the national act passed, Marcus says, “everything changed.
 That broke open hiring and where you could buy a house, and we took advantage of it.
 We scattered so fast.”

 Marcus and her husband banded together with four other couples and hired a contractor to build them homes in a brand-new development at 31st Street and Lister Avenue.
-Marcus 94, still lives in the sprawling midcentury ranch home today. is it where sthey still live?
-REWORKED
+Marcus still lives in the sprawling midcentury ranch home today.

 “There were never any more political actions after the department store pickets.
 We were able to go back to just having fun,” she says.